2021 School Re-entry Plan

-Harvest Christian Academy is currently preparing the physical campus to support students in the fall of 2020.
-This plan is dependent on how COVID-19 affects our island in the coming months.
-See our current On-Campus Re-entry plan below.
+Harvest Christian Academy is currently preparing the physical campus to support students beginning January 19, 2021.
+An UPDATED In-Class Operations Plan is available below.
+This plan is dependent on how COVID-19 affects our island in the coming weeks and through the semester.

 If you have any questions, please contact our school office at (671) 477-6341.